 Pheasant Tail Nymphs

-Pheasant Tail nymphs remain one of the most popular and widely used nymphs.
+Pheasant Tail nymphs remain one of the most popular and widely used nymph flies for Brown & Rainbow Trout.
 There is no fly that is a "fly for all seasons" as we have to match the hatch which varies all year, however as most sub-surface food lives close to the bottom the weighted Pheasant Tail is probably the closest you can get to a fly for all seasons.

 Of each and every one among the fly fishing flies obtainable it really is the Pheasant Tail Nymph (PTN) that is certainly suggestive all kinds of authentic trout food through the season.
 The original model developed by English River Keeper Frank Sawyer, utilizes the butt ends from the Pheasant to build a wing case.
 A effective variant is the fly tied as a gold bead head.
 Frank did not try and evoke legs in the pheasant tail nymph as he had observed that nymphs fold them inwards whilst swimming.
 He devised the pheasant tail nymph for use on the River Avon in Wiltshire, Southern England. it instantly became world famous.
 Frank's book 'Nymphs and Trout' first published in 1958 describes the tactic of tying also fishing the nymph.
 The main theme in his fly fishing flies is simpleness.
 Frank Sawyer is also celebrated for the Sawyer Killer Bug, tied aided by the legendary Chadwick’s 477 wool originally used for darning socks!